 Drill down on each project phase, task, and team.

-Track logged hours (if your team uses time tracking).
+Track logged hours (if your team uses time tracking - Pro and Enterprise plans only).

 Accessing Single Project Report